ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 where you can make changes before submitting them as a Pull Request.

 Editing on the web is perfectly workable.
-The only downside being that there's no real way to preview your changes.
+The only downside being that there is no real way to preview your changes.
 With a local clone you can use a previewing editor or (if you have the necessary Sphinx tools installed) generate updated HTML docs and view them in a web browser.